google-github-actions/get-gke-credentials/README.md

 ## Outputs

+-   `kubeconfig_path` - Path on the local filesystem where the generated KUBECONFIG file resides.

 -   Exports env var `KUBECONFIG` which is set to the generated `kubeconfig` file path.

 ## Authorization